iamjohnford/gusher/README.md

 - XML parsing with [libxml2](http://xmlsoft.org/), for receiving and generating RSS feeds and the like

-- [make](http://linux.die.net/man/1/make)-like content caching facility,
+- [make](http://linux.die.net/man/1/make)-like content caching facility;
-for selectively refreshing cached items as their dependencies update
+auto-refreshes cached items in response to changes in their dependencies

-- fast, simple templating facility, mainly for composing HTML
+- fast, simple templating facility, for composing HTML, complex SQL queries, anything that can be represented as a template

-- low-level, asynchronous intra- and inter-process signaling, for event-driven operation
+- low-level, asynchronous intra- and inter-process signaling, for event-driven operation (linux kernel's "inotify")

-- interactive command line editing and history (libreadline)
+-command line editing and history (libreadline) for interactive Scheme coding